Is building a personal brand the most profitable strategy for your business?

 How can you tell?
 Well you can always tell what’s important to you when you look at two things: your calendar and your bank statements.

 Look at where you’re spending your time and money and that will give you insight as to what’s most important to you.

 If you’re not willing to put the time in AND put your money where your mouth is to build a personal brand, you might want to rethink personal branding as your long-term strategy in your playbook.

-Question #3: How much do you want your personal brand to be the reason your client or customer buys your product or service?
+Question #3: How much do you want your personal brand to be the reason your customer buys your product or service?

 It is no doubt that we buy from people we trust, like and respect.
 And, there are many personal brands such as Steve Jobs, Oprah, Richard Branson, Jeff Bezos, or Elon Musk who can influence and impact our buying decisions.
 However, while aspirational, not every entrepreneur will achieve the same level of these extraordinary powerhouses.